rayaan95958/MORSE-CODE-ARDUINO-/README.md

 # MORSE-CODE-ARDUINO-
 Writing a C code to convert entered message into morse code and then beep it through a buzzer via arduino.

+In the C code,the entered string is converted into lines of numbers(where 1 is a dot, 2 is a dash, each new letter preceded by 3 and new word preceded by 4).

+After an excruciating process of trial and error, found out a way of integrating pure C into the Arduino IDE.

 ![](https://i.imgur.com/MCD800p.png)